MkLahane/Programming/README.md

 # Programming
 This repository will contain solutions to various programming questions.
-Also it will contain solutions to questions availabel on https://www.dailycodingproblem.com .
+Also it will contain solutions to questions available on https://www.dailycodingproblem.com .